Ask a doctor about a prescription for SITAGLIPTIN/METFORMIN SANDOZ 50 mg/1000 mg FILM-COATED TABLETS

 Some patients have experienced diarrhea, nausea, gas, constipation, stomach pain, or vomiting when starting treatment with the combination of sitagliptin and metformin (frequency classified as frequent).

-Very frequent(can affect more than 1 in 10 people): low blood sugar.
-Frequent(can affect up to 1 in 10 people): constipation.
+Very frequent(may affect more than 1 in 10 people): low blood sugar levels.
+Frequent(may affect up to 1 in 10 people): constipation.

-Some patients have experienced the following side effects during clinical studies while taking sitagliptin alone (one of the medicines that contains sitagliptin/metformin) or during use after approval of sitagliptin/metformin or sitagliptin alone or with other diabetes medicines:
+Some patients have experienced the following adverse effects during clinical trials while taking sitagliptin alone (one of the medicines that contains sitagliptin/metformin) or during use after the approval of sitagliptin/metformin or sitagliptin alone or with other diabetes medicines:

 Infrequent: dizziness, constipation, itching.

-Unknown frequency:kidney problems (which sometimes require dialysis), vomiting, joint pain, muscle pain, back pain, interstitial lung disease, bullous pemphigoid (a type of blister on the skin).
+Frequency not known: kidney problems (which sometimes require dialysis), vomiting, joint pain, muscle pain, back pain, interstitial lung disease, bullous pemphigoid (a type of skin blister).

 Very frequent: nausea, vomiting, diarrhea, stomach pain, and loss of appetite.
 These symptoms may appear when you start taking metformin and usually disappear.